aiplanethub/genai-stack/documentation/v0.2.0/components/memory/quickstart.md

 memory.get_chat_history()
 ```

-**Important Note**:Once the total conversations are 40, the first 20 conversations are removed from vectordb memory.
+**Important Note**:Once the total number of conversations are 40, the first 20 conversations are removed from vectordb memory.
 This is because to make sure the context length doesn't exceeds.